 4 “He who speaks in a tongue edifies himself, but he who prophesies edifies the church.
 5I wish you all spoke with tongues, but even more that you prophesied; for he who prophesies is greater than he who speaks with tongues, unless indeed he interprets, that the church may receive edification.”

 He who speaks in a tongue edifies himself,

-The tongues speaker edified himself when he spoke in tongues, because he was the only one who knew the intent of what he said, if there was no one present who understood the language he spoke or there was no translator.
+The tongues speaker edified himself when he spoke in tongues because he was the only one who knew the intent of what he said if no one present understood the language he spoke, or there was no translator.
 The speaker in tongues did not understand the words he said, but he knew what he intended to say.
 The tongues speaker knew that the Holy Spirit enabled him to do this, so he was blessed by the gift of tongues.

 but he who prophesies edifies the church.